NATO says ‘yes, but’ to Ukraine; ‘no, but’ to Putin

 NATO wants to protect Ukraine but is not ready to welcome it as a member.
 How can the Western alliance walk that line without seeming to bow to Vladimir Putin?

 The Western alliance is highly ambivalent about inviting Ukraine to join its ranks, even though it has promised to do so one day.
-But NATO cannot afford to give the impression that it is bowing to Mr. Putin’s insistence that it renounce such a step for ever.
+But NATO cannot afford to give the impression that it is bowing to Mr. Putin’s insistence that it renounce such a step forever.

 After years of frosty distance between Washington and Moscow, U.S. President Joe Biden has at least held out the prospect of talks with Mr. Putin “to discuss the future of Russia’s concerns relative to NATO writ large.”

 That takes into account Mr. Putin’s obvious desire to be taken seriously on the global stage.
 He will undoubtedly demand concessions that the Western alliance will find unacceptable, but at least the two sides will be talking.
-Mr. Putin’s military buildup has attracted the attention he sought; now the Russian leader and NATO will have to find face saving ways to back down from the threat of war.
+Mr. Putin’s military buildup has attracted the attention he sought; now the Russian leader and NATO will have to find face-saving ways to back down from the threat of war.

 If Russian President Vladimir Putin’s mass deployment of troops on his country’s border with Ukraine is meant to deter NATO from allowing the former Soviet republic to join its ranks, the Western alliance says publicly that it won’t be pushed around.